RubyLearning/blog/content/post/2007/05/07/paahijencom-applications-in-indian-languages.md

 ---
-title: 'paahijen.com: Applications in Indian Languages'
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-05-07"
-layout: post
 categories:
 - news
 - rails
 - ruby
+date: 2007-05-07
+layout: post
+title: 'paahijen.com: Applications in Indian Languages'
 ---

 **Siddharth Karandikar** a PuneRuby member and some of his friends are hard at work in creating [paahijen.com](http://paahijen.com/) – a suit of applications in Indian languages.
 I asked Siddharth to share some of